Helpless/Hopeless

 — Minhal

-This really struck me quite significantly.
-I was on my rural family medicine rotation, and I was in the emergency department.
-A woman in her 60s came in, and they were complaining of chest pain with shortness of breath.
+I was working in the emergency department on my rural family medicine rotation.
+A woman in her 60s came in, and she was complaining of chest pain with shortness of breath.
 So, you know, we take a whole history and do an exam, and automatically just based on that we're thinking it’s a pneumothorax.
-She has that classic presentation.
-So we're thinking, let's do a CT scan, let's do work up for a pneumothorax and a pulmonary embolism, and some cardiac stuff.
+She had that classic presentation.
+So we're thinking of doing a CT scan, workup for pneumothorax and a pulmonary embolism, and some cardiac stuff.
 Unfortunately, there was no access to a CT so we had to send her somewhere else.

-I would want to let them know in advance that there are lots of different things that we’re thinking of.
-So we should have told her that this could be a pulmonary embolism, but could also be something else.
 I think it would make sense to list out all the things that we're considering and lay the groundwork so the patient’s not completely in shock.
 I mean, it was a shock for us, it was not something that we were really thinking.
-It was very, very low on our differential so it wasn't really something that I even mentioned to her but I think even so, I should have said something.
-We learn about breaking bad news in advanced communication skills but it's one thing to do on an OSCE you on like a OSCE station, but it's completely a different situation when you're doing it in real life, knowing that there are implications for what you say and how you frame things.
+It was very, very low on our differential so it wasn't really something that we even mentioned to her.
+We learn about breaking bad news in Advanced Communication Skills but it's one thing to do it on an OSCE station, but it's completely a different situation when you're doing it in real life, knowing that there are implications for what you say and how you frame things.
 It's really important that you not only explained what's going on clearly, but make sure you give the patient every single option available.
 This isn't just something that you can dismiss, this is going to affect them for the rest of their lives.

 More Conversations in TCL